-Within the PSL Ontology, activities are classified according to the kinds of constraints that their occurrences satisfy.
+Within the taxonomy of the PSL Ontology, activities are classified according to the kinds of constraints that their occurrences satisfy.
 A process description for an activity in some class imposes constraints on activity occurrences corresponding to the definition of the class.
 Classes of atomic activities are defined with respect to constraints that arise from the following two questions: